johnsonjason/Remote-Thread-Executor/README.md

 ```

-This hijacks an already existent thread without opening any thread handles and you can choose the location that the thread gets hijacked at, unlike **GetThreadContext & SetThreadContext**.
+This hijacks an already existing thread without opening any thread handles and you can choose the location that the thread gets hijacked at, unlike **GetThreadContext & SetThreadContext**.
 This method is also very simple to implement.